sentclose/sentc-docs/docs/guide/e2ee/group.md

 ````

 Like for group create, a new group key can be signed too.
-Set the sign parameter to true and obtain always a user even
+Set the sign parameter to true and get always a user even
 for child or connected groups.

 ````rust